greylabel/mac-dev-playbook/docs/full-mac-setup.md

 ```bash
 python3 -m pip install --user --upgrade pip setuptools virtualenv ipython
 ```
+Install bcrypt — required for generating and securing SSH keys with ansible.
 ```bash
 python3 -m pip install --user bcrypt
 ```

-Install Ansible with `pip` for the current user.
+Install Ansible.
 ```bash
 python3 -m pip install --user ansible
 ```

 Add Python 3 to `PATH` environment variable.
 > Note that the locations of Python 3 binaries and libraries may be different depending on the version of Python installed.
 The following example assumes Python 3.9.
 The actual path can be determined by running `which python3` and `python3 -m site --user-base` in the terminal and adjusting the below accordingly.

 ```bash
 export PATH="$HOME/Library/Python/3.9/bin:$PATH"
 ```

 > _If desired, Ansible and Python 3 can be (re)installed by Homebrew when the main playbook is run, and thus managed by `brew` going forward._

 ## Other manually installed items